menu icon

 squares of butterfinger fudge on parchment paper

-Remove fudge from the dish (lift parchment paper) and slice the fudge into 36 pieces with a sharp knife.
+Step 4: Remove the fudge from the dish (lift the parchment paper) and slice it into 36 pieces with a sharp knife.

 Fudge can be stored on the counter in an airtight container for quite a while.
 The texture of the candy bar bits will soften and change over time so we prefer to eat the fudge within 7 days, but it can be stored longer.